Course Details

 Career prospects

-Work as a sports therapist in private clinics
+Work as a sports therapist

-Currently, many of our graduates’ work in private clinics or with sports clubs/ teams either individually or as part of a multi-disciplinary medical team.
+Currently, many of our sports therapy graduates work in private clinics or with sports clubs/teams either individually or as part of a multi-disciplinary medical team.
 Private sector employment is offered by health and fitness organisations, including those operating leisure and fitness centres.
-Larger private companies and hotels, frequently offer sports and leisure facilities ‘in house’ and recruit Sports Therapists to run injury clinics.
+Many of our graduates also open their own sports therapy practices and work with sports teams.

-Gain employment in Clinical Exercise Clinics
+Gain employment in Clinical Exercise

 Many graduates have taken up employment or further education in clinical exercise physiology settings, working to promote safe exercise prescription and management for rehabilitation for populations with cardiovascular, respiratory or cancer.